 Tom, an area director for a growing non-profit in the Dallas Fort Worth area, always assumed their contractor had their back.
 After all they’d worked with the same company for the past 10 years on a wide range of renovation and new construction projects without issue.
 However, they were not using an owners software.

-It had always been a successful relationship and it was assumed that whatever documentation they might need somewhere down the line would be provided to them if they just asked.
+It had always been a successful relationship, and it was assumed that whatever documentation they might need in the future would be provided to them if they just asked.The relationship had always been a good one, until it wasn’t.

-All the while the crack in their auxiliary building was growing bigger until one day someone tripped on the crack and became injured.
+All the while, the crack in their auxiliary building was growing bigger until one day someone tripped on the crack and became injured.

 The small crack had grown into a big crack and an even bigger problem.